Lilli Pöttrich

 Lilli Pöttrich (born 3 November 1954) is a German lawyer.
-Under the IM cover-name "Angelika" she served as an agent of the "Hauptverwaltung Aufklärung" / HVA which was in effect the foreign intelligence service of the East German Ministry for State Security (Stasi).
+Under the IM cover-name "Angelika" she served as an agent of the "Hauptverwaltung Aufklärung" / HVA, the foreign intelligence branch of the East German Ministry for State Security (Stasi).

 Life

 Lilli Margarethe Pöttrich was born in Wiesbaden, the elder of her parents' two daughters.
 Raimund Pöttrich, her father, was a port worker and trades-union activist in Düsseldorf-Eller and then in Düsseldorf-Benrath, where she attended a Roman Catholic primary school.
 She moved on to the nearby Annette von Droste Hülshoff Gymnasium (secondary school) where she completed her school final exams (Abitur) in 1973.
 While still at school, she was sufficiently impressed by the Ostpolitik strategy being pursued by the West German chancellor, Willy Brandt, to join his political party, the centre-left Social Democratic Party ("Sozialdemokratische Partei Deutschlands" / SPD).
 Passing the Abitur opened the way to a university level education and Pöttrich progressed to Frankfurt University where she started work on her Law degree.